gygilab/Monocle/README.md

 	# Use -r for the runtime that applies to you
 	dotnet publish -c Release -r win10-x64

-### MakeMono Console Information:
+### MakeMono Options Information:
-MakeMono, a console application wrapper for Monocle.

-Monocle.CLI 1.0.0

-Copyright (C) 2019 Monocle.CLI

   -f, --File                Required.
 Input file for monoisotopic peak correction

+  -t, --OutputFileType       Choose to output an mzXML "mzxml", mzML "mzml", or CSV file "csv". default: csv

   -n, --NumOfScans          The number of scans to average, default: +/- 6